by Sellick Partnership | 21 May 2019

 How can business leaders help/support staff that are taking part in Ramadan?

-- By re-evaluating the work of their staff who are fasting.
+- Re-evaluating the work of staff who are fasting.
 The key for senior staff and all colleagues is to be patient with those who are fasting and assist where they can to help make the month go by smoother.

-- Avoid any company events that offer lunch during this time.
+- Avoid company events that offer lunch or food in general during this time.
 All senses are heightened while fasting, particularly your sense of smell.
 It may make participation at such events harder than a regular day of fasting.